Isak's first league goal helps Liverpool to vital win at West Ham

 But the Sweden striker slotted home a Cody Gakpo pull-back on the hour mark to give the Reds the lead they marginally deserved and rarely looked like giving up.

-Liverpool's cause was helped by Lucas Paqueta who was bizarrely booked twice for dissent within 60 seconds with less than 10 minutes to play, before Gakpo added a second in the 92nd minute to seal the three points.
+Liverpool's cause was helped by Lucas Paqueta, who had only just returned from suspension and was bizarrely booked twice for dissent within 60 seconds with less than 10 minutes to play.

-Liverpool's victory, only their second in eight league games, moved them up to eighth with 21 points from 13 matches, while West Ham are 17th with 11 points, level with 18th-placed Leeds United.
+West Ham's coach Nuno Espirito Santo, however, declined to comment on the incident beyond saying: "It is hard to play against a team like Liverpool with one man less."

+"I want to speak with him (Paqueta) first," he told reporters.
+"I want to have a private conversation, try to understand."

 West Ham, whose players and fans paid tribute to former captain, coach and manager Billy Bonds who died aged 79 on Sunday, came into the match after back-to-back home victories and had seemingly turned the corner.